What is Food Insecurity?

 Taken together, issues such as affordable housing, social isolation, education level, unemployment or underemployment and food insecurity are important social determinants of health [ii] defined as the “conditions in the environments in which people are born, live, learn, work, play, worship and age that affect a wide range of health, functioning and quality-of-life outcomes and risks.”
 HungerandHealth.org explores the impact of food insecurity as a social determinant of health and its effect on individual and population health outcomes.

 Poverty and food insecurity in the United States are closely related.
-People living below the poverty line are not always experiencing food insecurity, and people living above the poverty line can experience food insecurity.
+Not all people living below the poverty line experience food insecurity, and people living above the poverty line can experience food insecurity.
 Wages and other critical household expenses (such as caring for an ill child) can also help predict food insecurity among people living in the United States.